King Narai Fair 2020

 The King Narai Reign Fair is an annual Lopburi festival that celebrates King Narai the Great who was the ruler of the kingdom of Ayutthaya from 1656 to 1658.

-The King Narai Reign Fair is an annual Lopburi festival that celebrates the reign of King Narai the Great who ruled the Kingdom of Ayutthaya from 1656to 1688.
+The King Narai Reign Fair is an annual Lopburi festival that celebrates the reign of King Narai the Great who ruled the Kingdom of Ayutthaya from 1656 to 1688.
 The fair is held in the ancient King Narai Palace and runs for nine days.
-There are a host of interesting events & activities to enjoy.
+There are a host of interesting events & activities to enjoy.?
+This year?s fair will run from 10-19 February 2023.
+The big parade is on the first day.

 Highlights of the King Narai Reign Fair are a parade through the town center, sound and light shows, cultural displays & performances, the changing of the guard at the palace, a retro market, a food fair, flower displays and a candlelit Buddhist ceremony.